carla-simulator/carla/Docs/recorder_binary_file_format.md

 ### 4. Frame Layout

-A frame consists on several packets, where all of them are optional, except the ones that have the **start** and **end** in that frame, that must be there always.
+A frame consists of several packets, where all of them are optional, except the ones that have the **start** and **end** in that frame, that must be there always.

 ![layout](img/RecorderFrameLayout.png)